theheking/intro-to-r/content/3_dataframes.md

 > -   Load external tabular data from a .csv file into R.
 > -   Describe what an R data frame is.
 > -   Summarize the contents of a data frame in R.
-> -   Learn what to do when you encounter an error.

 ------------------------------------------------------------------------